Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine: Methodology

-{Code snippets with a longer length have a higher probability to overlap with the query, but are not necessarily relevant to the query.
-Given the heavy-tail of long code snippets, the use of the containment score will create a bias towards code snippets that are longer in feature length.
-In addition to poor retrieval performance, users will have a sub-optimal experience as they will spend more time digesting and attempting to distil relevant information from the much longer code snippets.
-Both issues are contrary to the core modus operandi of code-to-code recommendation tools.}
+Code snippets with a longer length have a higher likelihood of overlapping with the query, thereby increasing the numerator in Equation~\ref{eq:containment}.
+Consequently, containment score will tend to favour snippets that are much longer in length than the query.
+However these longer code snippets are not necessarily relevant to the query despite the increased similarity score.
+In addition to potentially poor retrieval performance, users will likely have a sub-optimal experience as more time will be spent attempting to distil relevant information from the longer code snippets.
+Recall from Section~\ref{sec:related_work} that code-to-code recommendation tools are designed to favour snippets that usefully extend the query with a small additional amount of information.

-Jaccard similarity~\eqref{eq:jaccard} or set resemblance is an alternative set similarity measure to retrieve relevant code snippets.
-Smaller code snippets or snippets that are similar to the query length tend to have a higher Jaccard similarity, which is due to the denominator, $|F(q) \cup F(m_{i})|$.
-This bias towards shorter snippets does not bring additional value to the users, especially in the code-to-code recommendation task where we desire retrieval results that non-trivially extend the query snippet (\ie~so that the developer can copy and paste the additional code into their function).
+Jaccard similarity (Equation~\eqref{eq:jaccard}) is an alternative set similarity measure that can be used to retrieve relevant code snippets.
+In contrast to containment score, smaller code snippets or snippets that are similar to the query length will tend to have a higher Jaccard similarity.
+This is a consequence of the denominator in Equation~\ref{eq:jaccard}, $|A(q) \cup A(m_{i})|$ which penalises lengthy snippets.
+The bias towards shorter snippets does not bring additional value to users especially in the code-to-code recommendation task which favours retrieval results that non-trivially extend the query snippet~\ie~so that the developer can copy and paste the additional code into their function.

 \useshortskip